fhildeb/lukso-node-guide/6-blockchain-clients/8-cli-setup.md

 1. Guide: [Generate Deposit Keys](/validator-key-generation/).
 2. Guide: [Deposit Stake in LYXe](/validator-key-stake/).

 Copy your folder(s) of your deposit keys from your personal computer into the working directory of your node.
-Its recommended to use the secure copy protocol.

 #### Secure Copy Protocol